Resources and Freelance advice:

 When I was starting out, I worked part-time at non-creative jobs while I was building up my portfolio and client list.
 I treated illustration as a second job- spending evenings making personal work, doing research or doing assignments for clients.
 That way, I still had a dependable source of income but was also actively building a freelance career.
 Eventually I was able to get enough regular freelance work to pay my bills so I quit my other job and began to do illustration full-time.

 Make personal work.
 If you haven’t worked for any clients yet, give yourself practice assignments and use those to build a portfolio.
 This can:

 a) help develop your skills

 b) build up your portfolio

-When you make new, better work, use it to replace older, less successful (or less enjoyable) work in your portfolio.
+When you make new, better work, use it to replace the older, less successful (or less enjoyable) work in your portfolio.
 Clients will hire you based on the work they see in your portfolio so it's best that this work reflects what you like to do (otherwise freelancing won't be that enjoyable).
 For example, If all you want to do is create illustrated maps then make illustrated maps!
-If you want to make book covers, draw practice book covers!
+If you want to make book covers, practice illustrating book covers!
 Clients hire based on the work they see in your portfolio.